EWaterman/EWaterman.github.io/_posts/Ch2/0002-08-01-breaking-scenes-down.md

 - Similarly, **hide reveals behind page turns.** When readers see two pages together, they can’t help but glance forward at both pages, spoiling any secrets you may have in those pages.
 By placing reveals behind page turns, they will be more impactful for the reader.

 - As much as possible, **end every page with a mystery that urges the reader to turn the page.** As a writer, you want to be constantly pulling your reader through your story.
 By adding a hook at the end of your pages (which can be as simple as a leading line of dialogue), your reader will be more engaged and it will make for a smoother read.
 It doesn’t have to be a massive mystery, just something that makes us wonder what’s on the other side of the page.
+It’s also useful for helping one page flow to another.
+Obviously you won’t always be able to do this, so don’t stress too much if it doesn’t work in any particular situation.

 Here’s the previous scene split into pages: